NajmulHaque/eKachabazar/readme.md

 #### Project title: eKachabazar.com

 1.Introduction:
   This is an underconstruction E-commerce online shopping site.
-Through this site We could easily buy our regular groceries.
-To make an attract front-end design, i used Bootstrap, JQuery, Javascript etc. i already working to complete this project.
+Through this site we will able to buy our regular groceries.
+Bootstrap, JQuery, Javascript are used for the front-end design.In backend PHP, MySQL are use for data passing. i am working on the backend to complete this project.
 In the future, i will add more feature and some special changes.

 2.1: Purpose of the site:
   i)Global market reach